-- 4.15 The Integrity Commissioner shall meet informally with the respondent and/or the complainant, to discuss the alleged breach.
-The purpose of the meeting is to bring the allegation to the attention of the respondent and to discuss possible remedial measures to correct the offending behaviour. - 4.16 The Informal Review Process is conducted in private.
-The details of the complaint, the informal process or the remedy are not reported to the Board. - 4.17 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.18 If the parties cannot agree on a remedy, the Integrity Commissioner may determine that the complaint will be managed by the Formal Review Process..
+- 4.17 The Integrity Commissioner shall meet informally with the respondent and/or complainant, to discuss the alleged breach.
+The purpose of the meeting is to bring the allegation to the attention of the respondent and to discuss possible remedial measures to correct the offending behaviour. - 4.18 The Informal Review Process is conducted in private.
+As such, the details of the complaint, the informal process, or the remedy are not reported to the Board. - 4.19 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.20 If the parties cannot agree on a remedy, the Integrity Commissioner may determine that the complaint will be managed by the Formal Review Process.